Medical Social Worker Resume Example

 If you’re new or switching fields, focus on transferable skills.
 Things like communication, empathy, and problem-solving always matter in clinical social work.

-You can highlight internships, volunteer roles, or coursework that relate to clinical social work.
+You can highlight internships, volunteer roles, or coursework that relate to clinical social work, and consider reviewing a cover letter for more ideas on how to present your experience.
 List projects, practicums, or research where you made a difference.

 I always suggest you tailor every example to match the job description.
 Even if it’s not direct experience, connect your background to what clinical social workers do every day.